-Subsequently, the Group applies the following accounting policies for financial instruments:
+The Group applies the following accounting policies for financial instruments.

-(a) Financial assets at amortised cost
+(a) Financial assets

 The Group's business model is to hold financial assets in order to collect the contractual cash flows consistent with a 'buy and hold' investment strategy, and all of the Group's financial assets give rise to cash flows that are solely payments of principal and interest.